VIDT Datalink (VIDT) Hits Self Reported Market Capitalization of $29.02 Million

-VIDT Datalink (VIDT) traded down 1.9% against the US dollar during the 1-day period ending at 23:00 PM Eastern on August 16th.
-VIDT Datalink has a market cap of $29.02 million and $544,065.16 worth of VIDT Datalink was traded on exchanges in the last day.
-During the last seven days, VIDT Datalink has traded down 11.9% against the US dollar.
-One VIDT Datalink token can now be purchased for approximately $0.0377 or 0.00000222 BTC on popular exchanges.
+VIDT Datalink (VIDT) traded down 1.9% against the US dollar during the 1 day period ending at 16:00 PM ET on August 22nd.
+VIDT Datalink has a market capitalization of $29.02 million and approximately $265,542.07 worth of VIDT Datalink was traded on exchanges in the last day.
+Over the last week, VIDT Datalink has traded 11.9% lower against the US dollar.
+One VIDT Datalink token can currently be purchased for about $0.0377 or 0.00000222 BTC on popular exchanges.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.